Skip to content

 This warm countryside swimming pool is famous for having fresh and natural mineral water.
 The water is murky because of its richness of green algae, which makes the pool green.

-It should in no way be unappealing as the mineral-filled pool is supposed to be very healthy and relaxing for the body, similar to the water of the Blue Lagoon in the southern part of Iceland.
+It should not be unappealing as the mineral-filled pool is supposed to be very healthy and relaxing for the body, similar to the water of the Blue Lagoon in the southern part of Iceland.

 • Ondverdarnes and Svortuloft Lighthouse